-"The ALS Association is proud of the Belgian researchers and the progress they make.
+"The ALS League is proud of the Belgian researchers and the progress they make.
 That's why we have chosen to support them through donations to the ALS Association," says Evy Reviers, CEO.
 "For many years, we enjoy a fruitful collaboration with the University of Leuven and we like supporting a breakthrough."